theevildoof/Accelerating_TransferLearning_for_MotorImagery/README.md

 ## Absract

-Motor imagery (MI)-based brain-computer interfaces (BCIs) hold significant potential for rehabilitation and assistive technologies, but their widespread adoption is hindered by high inter-subject variability in EEG signals, necessitating extensive calibration for new users.
-Transfer learning (TL) offers a promising solution by leveraging data from existing subjects to reduce calibration requirements.
-However, the lack of standardized evaluation protocols in EEG-MI TL research makes it challenging to compare different approaches fairly.
-To address these issues, we present an open-source Python implementations of key Riemannian geometry-based TL methods for EEG-MI, along with standardized benchmarks to enable consistent and reproducible comparisons.
-Additionally, we provide insights into temporal versus spatial EEG feature localization, guiding future development of state-of- the-art methods.
-Our work aims to bridge the gap between methodological research and practical BCI applications, facilitating more reliable and accessible MI-based systems.
+Motor imagery (MI)-based brain-computer interfaces (BCIs) hold significant potential for rehabilitation and assistive technologies.
+However, their widespread adoption is hin- dered by high inter-subject variability in EEG signals, necessitating extensive calibration for new users.
+Transfer learning (TL) methods overcome this by leveraging data from ex- isting subjects to reduce the calibration time.
+However, the lack of standard evaluation protocols in EEG-MI TL research makes it challenging to compare different approaches fairly.
+Moreover, the lack of availability of codebases adds to the issue of reproducibility.
+Our study employs a standardized evaluation protocol to compare key transfer learning techniques across cross-session and cross-subject scenarios.
+We further conduct ablation studies focusing on signal length and preprocessing parameters to quantify the sensitivity of the algorithms to signal and noise variability.
+Finally, we present Python implementations of the methods for reproducibility and to facilitate future research.

 ## Methods